Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Instead of discussing things like “Rule of Thirds” and “Leading Lines“, we have a different approach.
 We use simple questions like Why, What and How.

 The answer to “Why” you need a composition is pretty simple.
 You’re trying to communicate, to tell a story, that fits in a given format.
 Part of your answer to “Why” includes the format you need your photo to fill when you’re done.
 That could be specific dimensions for artwork on your wall, social media, print publication, or another use.

 We think of the art elements as tools that are at your disposal.
 These elements answer the “What” part of your composition.
 As in, what are you going to put inside your frame?
 Here are a few examples.

-We think of the design elements as styles or techniques that you can use.
-The design elements describe “How” you're going to arrange those art elements in your frame.
+We consider the design elements as styles or techniques you can use.
+The design elements describe “How” you will arrange those art elements in your frame.
 Here are a few examples.